Model Selection in Contextual Stochastic Bandit Problems

-We show applications in adapting to the misspecification level in misspecified contextual linear bandits \citep{lattimore2019learning}, adapting to the unknown dimension in linear bandits \citep{Foster-Krishnamurthy-Luo-2019}, tuning the data-dependent exploration rate of bandit algorithms, and choosing feature maps in reinforcement learning.
-Moreover, our master algorithm can simultaneously perform different types of model selection.
+We show applications in adapting to the misspecification level in contextual linear bandits \citep{lattimore2019learning}, adapting to the unknown dimension in nested linear bandit classes \citep{foster2019model}, tuning the data-dependent exploration rate of bandit algorithms, and choosing feature maps in reinforcement learning.
+Moreover, our meta-algorithm can simultaneously perform different types of model selection.
 For example, we show how to choose both the unknown dimension and the unknown mis-specification error at the same time.
-This is in contrast to algorithms that specialize in a specific type of model selections such as detecting the unknown dimension \citep{Foster-Krishnamurthy-Luo-2019}. \item In the stochastic domain, an important question is whether a model selection procedure can inherit the $O(\log T)$ regret of a fast stochastic base algorithm.
+This is in contrast to algorithms that specialize in a specific type of model selection such as detecting the unknown dimension \citep{foster2019model}. \item \textbf{Lower bounds.} In the stochastic domain, an important question is whether a model selection procedure can inherit the $O(\log T)$ regret of a fast stochastic base algorithm.
 We show a lower bound for the model selection problem that scales as $\Omega(\sqrt{T})$, which implies that our result is minimax optimal.
-Our master algorithm requires knowledge of the best base's regret to achieve the same regret.
-We show that this condition is unavoidable in general: there are problems where regret of the best base scales as $O(T^x)$ for an unknown $x$, and the regret of any master algorithm scales as $\Omega(T^y)$ for $y > x$. \end{itemize}
+Recall the CORRAL meta-algorithm achieves an oracle optimal model selection regret guarantee provided the algorithm has access to $U_{i_\star}(t, \delta)$.
+This begs the question of whether this is an unavoidable statistical limitation of model selection or just a property of the CORRAL meta-algorithm.
+We show this condition is unavoidable in general: there are problems where the regret of the best base algorithm scales as $O(T^x)$ for an unknown $x$, and the regret of any meta-algorithm that is unaware of the value of $x$ scales as $\Omega(T^y)$ for $y > x$. \end{itemize}